VeraLIMS/Fundalyze/README.md

 read from and write to the specified Directus collections.
 If Directus is not reachable the tools automatically fall back to the Excel files.

+### Configuration & Secrets

+Place any API keys (e.g. Directus, OpenBB, OpenAI) in `config/.env` and user preferences in `config/settings.json`.
+These files are ignored by Git and will not be committed.
+The application automatically loads variables from `.env` on startup using `python-dotenv`.